aptbacs/TechnicalTest/README.md

 		65-82: Reference
 		83-100: Account name

-All other fields can be prefilled with 0's.
+All other fields can be padded with blank spaces.

 Thanks for your time, we look forward to hearing from you!